mj-will/nessai/README.md

-# NesSAI: Nested Sampling with Aritfical Intelligence
+# NesSAI: Nested Sampling with Aritificial Intelligence

 Please note that this package is still in early development and is not publicly available.